 To prevent the further OTP data to be changed, the OTP protection mode operation is necessary.
-To enter the OTP protection mode, it can be done by using the Set Feature command (EFh) and followed by the feature address (90h) and then input the 03h to P1 and 00h to P2-P4 of sub-Feature Parameter data (please refer to the sub-Feature Parameter table).
+To enter the OTP protection mode, it can be done by using the Set Feature command (EFh) and followed by the feature address (90h) and then input the 03h to P1 and 00h to P2-P4 of sub-Feature Parameter data (please refer to Table 8-2.
+Sub-Feature Parameter Table of Feature Address - 01h (Timing Mode) to Table 8-7.
+Sub-Feature Parameter Table of Feature Address - B0h (Configuration)).
 And then the normal page program command (80h-10h) with the address 00h before the 10h command is required.